gruntwork-io/terragrunt/README.md

 ### Built-in Functions

 Terragrunt allows you to use built-in functions anywhere in `terragrunt.hcl`, just like Terraform!
-The functions currently available are:
+All of the [built-in functions from Terraform](https://www.terraform.io/docs/configuration/functions.html) are available, as well as the following Terragrunt-specific functions:

 * [find_in_parent_folders()](#find_in_parent_folders)
 * [path_relative_to_include()](#path_relative_to_include)